edwood-grant/sdl3-vapi/README.md

 is planned as soon as these APIs go ABI stable.

-If you spot any bug, any missing functionality, or any regression, you are more than welcome to report it and as Issue or submit a pull/merge request.
+If you spot any bug, any missing functionality, or any regression, you are more then welcome to report it and to Issue or submit a pull/merge request.

 Keep in mind that this is still not stable.
 Most basic functionality works ok, but not everything has been tested, especially more advanced functions.